NilsLevillain/NoWasteAllocationTool/memory-bank/activeContext.md

           - Enhanced client-side and server-side logging for the auto-allocation process to improve debugging of API communication and data parsing.
           - **Corrected Auto-Allocation Data Flow**: Modified the `/api/allocation_data` endpoint in `main.py` to fetch allocation results directly from the database.
 This ensures the frontend table accurately reflects the allocations made by the `auto_allocate_endpoint`.
           - **Improved Frontend Auto-Allocation Logic**: Refined the `autoAllocate` function in `frontend/app.js` to robustly handle the response from `/api/auto_allocate`.
 It now ensures that `fetchAllocationData` is always called to refresh the UI with the latest database state, and provides clearer error reporting for the auto-allocation process, resolving the "Failed to fetch" alert while ensuring data consistency.
+          - **Fixed Frontend Validation Banner**: Resolved an issue in `frontend/app.js` where the validation error banner on the "Edit Allocation" page was always displayed.
+Corrected ID type mismatches in `validateAllInputs` and `validateInput` functions by ensuring consistent string-based comparisons, so the banner now accurately reflects the presence of allocation errors.

 ## Learnings from User Testing
           - Users prefer tabular views with sorting/filtering over purely graphical representations